alexpotter10/skywaybridgestatus/README.md

 ## Steps to Configure Project

+1. Setup MySQL database and import schema
-1. Copy `config_template.php` and rename to `config.php`
+2. Copy `config_template.php` and rename to `config.php`
-2. Add in the required parameters (e.g. MySQL database and Weather Underground API key)
+3. Add in the required parameters (e.g. MySQL database and Weather Underground API key)
+4. Execute using PHP CLI in the command line

 That's it, you're ready to roll!